-Executed correctly, an Ad Words and Display advertising campaign will complement your organic search results.
+Executed correctly, a Google Ads Search and Display advertising campaign will complement your organic search results.

 Data collected should provide value to all concerned parties